clemsos/writings/_quora/2018-06-08-Why-is-Qingdao-chosen-as-the-venue-for-2018-Summit-of-the-Shanghai-Cooperation-Organization.md

 language: en
 title: |
     Why is Qingdao chosen as the venue for 2018
-    Summit of the Shanghai Cooperation Organization? - Quora
+    Summit of the Shanghai Cooperation Organization?
 ---

 Qingdao has a vast number of high-end and luxury resorts, plus a growing